Shuaiwen-Cui/PhD_Poster/01 PhD Study/PhD Study Log.markdown

 - TAC files preparation, expected to be finished on Sep 18th

 ### 🚀 Sep 18
-- TAC files preparation, expected to be finished on Sep 18th []
+- TAC files preparation, expected to be finished on Sep 18th [✅]
-- Email to TAC Professors
+- Email to TAC Professors [✅]
-- Research GPR
-- SATM []
+- Annual Report Pending for Prof Fu's comments and signature  [✅]

 ### 🚀 Sep 19
 - Research